 Technology should never come before people.

-To make our technological tools work for us rather than against us, we have to address how we use them personally and then publicly.
+To make your technological tools work for you rather than against you, organize your life personally and then publicly.

-If you're not already, I recommend using cloud-based apps like Google Drive, iCloud, and Microsoft OneNote, which sync automatically.
+Use the Cloud.
+Google Drive, iCloud, and Microsoft OneNote sync automatically.
 For best results, make sure you are using personal devices on a stable Internet connection.

 Week 1: Go through your phone's camera roll and delete photos that don't bring you joy.

 The ultimate goal of technological minimalism is to bring more concentrated, meaningful joy.
 We dilute our most transformative memories by filling our storage space with photos, selfies, downloads, and screenshots that we no longer care about.

 Johnny Harris made a compelling YouTube video about the benefits of deleting photos, called "How to Remember Your Life."

 I started from my oldest photos and worked my way forwards, doing a little bit every day so that I wouldn't fatigue and make too many excuses to save pointless photos.
 I am enjoying the process of decluttering and reliving old memories.
 Make sure you make note of your progress in a Notes app such as Google Keep so you can know where you left off and continue on when you have pockets of time that you'd otherwise spend consuming media.
 This is a great opportunity to revisit memories, see how far you've come, and get inspired to create new content.

 Once you've committed to change, make a system.
 Electronic notebooks create great mental shortcuts.
 A Business Organizer centralizes your multi-faceted life and surfaces your plans into your awareness so you can pursue what matters most to you.

 A business organizer can accelerate your life by helping you: